-1. Check the parent hosted zone for a Name Server (NS) record for the domain name you're resolving.
-If an NS record for a subdomain exists, then the authority for the domain and its subdomains was delegated to another zone.
+1. Check the parent hosted zone for a Name Server (NS) record for the domain name that you're resolving.
+If an NS record for a subdomain exists, then the authority for the domain and its subdomains is delegated to another zone.
 For example, if an NS record for www.example.com exists, then the authority for www is delegated to the name servers in the NS record.
-If the delegation is valid, then you must create the record for the domain in the delegated zone (rather than the parent zone of example.com).
+If the delegation is valid, then you must create the record for the domain in the delegated zone, not the parent zone of example.com.

 Determine if the DNS resolution issue exists only in the VPC

-1. Check the resolver IP address configured on the client operating system (OS).
+1. Check the resolver IP address that's configured on the client operating system (OS).
 For Linux, check the /etc/resolv.conf file.
 For Windows, check the DNS servers in the ipconfig /all output.
-Look for the default VPC DNS resolver (which is the VPC CIDR+2).
-For example, if the VPC CIDR is 10.0.0.0/8, then the DNS resolver IP address should be 10.0.0.2.
+Look for the default virtual private cloud (VPC) DNS resolver (VPC CIDR+2).
+For example, if the VPC CIDR is 10.0.0.0/8, then the DNS resolver IP address is 10.0.0.2.
 If you don't see the VPC DNS resolver in /etc/resolv.conf, then check the custom DNS resolver.

 2. If you're using the VPC DNS resolver, then check the private hosted zones and Route 53 resolver rules.

-If the resolver rule and private hosted zone domain name overlap, the resolver rule takes precedence.
+If the resolver rule and private hosted zone domain name match, then the resolver rule takes precedence.
 For more information, see Considerations when working with a private hosted zone.
-In this case, the DNS query is sent to the target IP address configured as the target in the resolver rule.
+In this case, the DNS query is sent to the target IP address that's configured as the target in the resolver rule.

-Check if there's a private hosted zone with matching domain names associated with the VPC.
-For example, you might have both a private hosted zone and a public hosted zone for the domain associated with a VPC.
-Clients in the VPC can't resolve a record that was created in the public hosted zone.
-The VPC DNS doesn't fall back on the public hosted zone if the record isn't present in the private hosted zone.
+Verify that there's a private hosted zone with matching domain names associated with the VPC.
+For example, you might have a public hosted zone and a private hosted zone for the domain that's associated with a VPC.
+This is a split-view or split-horizon DNS.
+In this case, clients in the VPC can't resolve records created in the public hosted zone.
+If the record isn't present in the private hosted zone, then the VPC DNS doesn't fall back to the public hosted zone.

 Check the Route 53 resolver rules.
-If there's a rule that matches the domain name, then the query for the domain is routed to the configured target IP addresses instead of the default public resolvers.
+If there's a rule that matches the domain name, then the query for the domain routes to the configured target IP addresses.
+This means that the query isn't routed to the default public resolvers.